Welcome to Otus! If you're a teacher, and you're brand new to using the app, you're in the right place.

 Here, you will be able to view a list of all assessments you've created, Simple, Advanced, and Rubric based.
 Click the hyperlinks for more information on how to create each type of assessment.
 To view your assigned assessments, click on Assigned Assessments and use the drop down to specify which class you'd like to view.

-Click on Item Bank below Assigned Assessments to see a list of all items you've created.
+Click on Item Bank to view your items or a list of Inspect Item Bank questions.

 For more information on Assessments, click here.